MEN ON A MISSION

 Men on a Mission ensures young men in our Clubs have opportunities to learn responsibility, positive behavior, and develop good character through the Club’s Passport to Manhood, an innovative rite-of-passage program designed to guide boys ages 8-17 on their journey to manhood.

-Men on a Mission is a network of men (and women), started in 2018, that strives to ensure that all boys and young men have the best chance to achieve their greatest hopes and dreams.
+Men on a Mission is a network of men (and women), which strives to ensure that all boys and young men have a foundation to make good choices, giving them the best chance to achieve the future they wish for themselves.

 “It is easier to build strong children than to repair broken men.”